Long distance relationship: Taking the sting out of separation

 It's worse at night, when I'm used to having him next to me.
 I know the time will go fast, and soon we will be together again, but I'm worried because the potential to sit and brood about how much I miss him is so high.
 I really love this guy and vice versa.
 We've talked about it.
 In fact, I wouldn't be writing you except for he's in class for the moment and I'm just sitting here trying to figure out what to do for this three day weekend.

 Absence may make the heart grow fonder, but few talk about the loneliness that can follow.
-Luckily, the fact that you have been together for three years can lessen the element of doubt that may occur in some long distance relationships.
-Also, as you said, once you become busier as the semester progresses, it will most likely get easier to be apart.
-Although every relationship is different, many other couples feel that it can be more difficult at the beginning of a separation, but will ease up as the time passes.
-Also, it appears that you are in a completely new environment yourself.
-Keep in mind that adjusting to a new school, academic program, city, and social network is hard work and is most likely contributing to the sting you feel being separated from your guy.
+Fortunately, the fact that you’ve been together for three years can lessen the element of doubt that may occur in some long distance relationships.
+Also, as you said, once the semester gets going and you become busier, it'll most likely get easier to be apart.
+Although every relationship is different, many couples feel that it can be more difficult at the beginning of a separation and will ease up as time passes.
+Also, it appears that you’re in a completely new environment yourself.
+Keep in mind that adjusting to a new school, academic program, city, and social network can be hard work and could be contributing to the sting you feel being separated from your guy.

-One way to cheer yourself up may be to think about this period as a time to explore things you haven't had time or the inclination to do in the last three years.
-Often in a relationship, folks are so busy managing and working on being a couple that it’s easy to forget what it's like to do things by and for yourself.
+One way to cheer yourself up may be to think about this period as a time to explore ideas or places you haven't had the time or the inclination to do previously.
+Often in a relationship, it’s easy to get so caught up in managing and working on being a couple that it’s not uncommon to forget what it's like to do activities by and for yourself.
 Your curiosities, desires, and hobbies can often accidentally fall by the wayside or become neglected as you make a place for another person to be such a big part of your life.
-Luckily, you live in New York City, which is filled with endless opportunities to fulfill those curiosities while simultaneously taking your mind off of missing him.
-You could try visiting a museum, seeing a movie or show that your boyfriend would not like, and making new friends as an individual rather than as part of a couple.
-Use your imagination — you might surprise yourself with some creative ideas and fun things to do.
-The more new things you do, the more you'll have to talk about and share with your boyfriend next time you see him.
+One of the many great aspects about living in New York City is that it’s filled with endless opportunities to fulfill those curiosities while simultaneously taking your mind off of missing him.
+You could try visiting a museum, seeing a movie or show that your partner wouldn’t like, and making new friends as an individual rather than as part of a couple.
+If you use your imagination, you might surprise yourself with some creative ideas and fun activities to do.
+The more you try, the more you'll have to talk about and share with your boyfriend the next time you see him!